 It's no surprise that following the 2014-15 campaign that Moore accented to the pinnacle of his profession, being named the National Association of Basketball Coaches (NABC) National Junior College Coach of the Year, an award that encompassed all JUCO Divisions.
 In a season full of accolades and honors, Moore was named the Spalding NJCAA Division II Coach of the Year, the NJCAA District 6 Coach of the Year and was named the Virginia Sports Information Directors (VaSID) College Division Coach of the Year.

-No stranger to the Virginia coaching scene, Moore arrived at Richard Bland from Randolph Macon College in Ashland, where he served as a volunteer assistant coach for two seasons.
+No stranger to the Virginia coaching scene, Moore arrived at Richard Bland from Randolph Macon College in Ashland, where he served as an assistant coach for two seasons.
 While at Randolph Macon, the team complied a 46-12 record, appeared in two NCAA Division III National Tournaments and secured one ODAC Tournament Championship.

 As a head coach on the collegiate level, Moore cut his teeth at Patrick Henry Community College in Martinsville for two seasons (2007-09), posting a 48-16 record, including a perfect 16-0 record in Region X Conference play in the 2008-09 season.
 He earned Region X Coach of the Year honors that season.
 Under Moore, Patrick Henry earned a No. 11 national ranking, best in school history.
 His 2007-08 team won the VCCS State Championship.
 Moore's success with the Patriots earned him election into the college Hall of Fame.